WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 *In the `view.js` file of each block* the developer can define both the state and the elements of the store referencing functions like actions, side effects or derived state.

-The `store` method used to set the store in javascript can be imported from `@wordpress/interactivity`.
+The `store` method used to set the store in JavaScript can be imported from `@wordpress/interactivity`.

 ```js
 // store